llelik8/kt/experimental.md

 }
 ```

-The propagating opt-in is used for both functions by marking them with ``@Underdog`` on declaration.
+The propagating opt-in is used for both functions because they are marked with ``@Underdog`` on declaration.

 To compile and run the application, try: